-WARNING: Never add items such as generators, motorcycle racks, heavy tool boxes, etc. to the back of your RV.
+WARNING: The rear bumper on a folding camping trailer is not designed to carry additional weight.
+Never add items such as generators, motorcycle racks, heavy tool boxes, etc. to the back of your folding camping trailer.
+Channel bumpers can twist, flex, develop metal fatigue and weld stress.
 Weight behind the axle lightens the hitch weight and will magnify any sway that occurs when passing trucks or driving in gusty winds.
 Excess weight may cause a severe sway that you may not be able to control.
+Damage to your property can occur and also endanger vehicles following your camper during travel and could possibly cause an accident.